the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 Wilder chose Fredericksburg in part because it was closer to the population center in Northern Virginia, but also in part because the major developer in Fredericksburg donated 38 acres for the museum at the "Celebrate Virginia" development.
 Wilder's fundraising efforts to build a museum failed, and after a few sculptures were installed no construction was ever started.

-Wilder was too busy as mayor of Richmond to build a museum in time for the 2007 commemoration of the last 400 years of English settlement in Virginia, and his prickly personality was a factor as well the major recession starting in 2008.
-That year, the City of Fredericksburg lost patience and rejected Wilder's request to eliminate the property taxes on the museum site, leading to a series of lawsuits over control of the 38 acres.4
+Wilder was too busy as mayor of Richmond to build a museum in time for the 2007 commemoration of the last 400 years of English settlement in Virginia, and his prickly personality was a factor as well.
+During the major recession starting in 2008, the City of Fredericksburg lost patience and rejected Wilder's request to eliminate the property taxes on the museum site.
+That led to a series of lawsuits over control of the 38 acres.4

 the Fredericksburg location (red X) for the U.S. National Slavery Museum would have been highly visible from I-95